 Features and Performance

-The second generation of Eero is the latest WiFi system to join the tri-band group, along with Linksys Velop, Netgear Orbi and Asus Lyra, and the reason the manufacturer decided to go this route is to allow more clients to be connected to the network, while maintaining the system as stable as possible and to properly handle the backhaul traffic.
+The second generation of Eero is the manufacturer’s only attempt at a tri-band system (so far) and, just like the Linksys Velop, Netgear Orbi and Asus Lyra, the reason why the manufacturer decided to go this route is to allow more clients to be connected to the network, while maintaining the system as stable as possible and to properly handle the backhaul traffic.

-For people that may be severely inconvenienced by the lack of Ethernet ports on the Beacon units and don’t want to pay extra for the Pro pack, the Eero first generation along with one tri-band Eero could be a better choice (especially if you already own the first gen devices – Eero has promised that the the first gen system will be kept updated for a long time).
-It’s not only Eero that can connect to other Eero nodes from the previous generation, Goggle WiFi will also work with both generation of Google OnHub (so it’s easy to create a larger network if you already own a Google router).
+For those that find the lack of Ethernet ports on the Beacon units unacceptable and don’t want to pay extra for the Pro pack, the Eero first generation or the Eero WiFi 2019 along with one tri-band Eero could be a better choice (especially if you already own some of these devices).
+It’s not only Eero that can connect to other Eero nodes from the previous generation, Google WiFi will also work with both generation of Google OnHub, as well as the newer Nest WiFi (so it’s easy to create a larger network if you already own a Google router).

-Furthermore, the Eero Home system is quite closely related to the tri-band Linksys Velop and the dual-band Google WiFi since it has implemented the mesh technology.
-The Google WiFi uses the IEEE 802.11s mesh architecture which means that the three units work together to cover a larger area, while allowing the clients to roam seamlessly from point to point.
-This highlights a few of the main properties of the mesh technology.
+Furthermore, in order to inter-connect all the nodes together, the Eero Home system has implemented the mesh technology, just like The Google WiFi which also uses the IEEE 802.11s mesh architecture which means that the three units work together to cover a larger area, while allowing the clients to roam seamlessly from point to point.
+Don’t get me wrong, the technology is proprietary to the brand (Eero has named its implementation of the mesh technology, TrueMesh™), but this does highlight a few of the main properties of the mesh technology.